onzfonz/comp227/src/content/1/en/part1a.md

 lab1
   reading
   arcadeinfo
-  unicafe
+  studytracker
   jokes
 ```

-Each repo for each part will branch into directories containing a series of exercises, like "unicafe" for part 1.
+Each repo will need directories that will be used for an application that will be linked to a series of exercises, like "studytracker" for part 1.

 We have provided you with a fairly robust .gitignore file, which ignores things like the *node_modules* directory,
 so you should commit and add all of the files that you use in your directories.